multiplexd/doas/README.md

    supported nor is it a goal of this port to do so (this port was started in order to provide a lightweight sudo(8) alternative for embedded systems, where PAM typically is not available).

+ - On OpenBSD, the "BSD auth" mechanism allows the administrator to define the `PATH` which is set in the environment and the umask when a particular user logs in; doas respects this configuration and sets the `PATH` inherited by executed commands and the umask to the appropriate value for the target user.
+As above, this functionality is not available on Linux, so the inherited `PATH` and umask are set to a value determined at compile-time.

  - On OpenBSD, doas stores persistent authentication tokens (configured using the `persist` keyword in the configuration file) using an OpenBSD-specific interface